 He did not move them a single bit.
 They stayed firm to their decision.
 ‘Josephine must be cut!’ reinforced her father.
 Well the tricky Parsanka convinced them that with both their work schedules Josephine could only be cut during her leave days since healing takes almost three weeks.
 They agreed to plan for leave (before their soon to be wedding) where both of them would be free to take care of each other but meanwhile they were going to settle the bride price.

 As soon as Parsanka was done with settling the bride price.
 He started planning for the wedding and now said that the cut would take place after the wedding.
-Haha Parsanka must be very funny.
+Haha Parsanka must be a big joker!
 Well, Josephine’s father declined to have the wedding ceremony of her uncut daughter carried out on his soil in Marsabit.
 It would put him to lifelong embarrassment.
-As a matter of fact, he denounced her.
+As a matter of fact, he denounced her and threatened to curse her.
 She was her favorite child but she had put him through enough shame compelling him to leave the village and move to his second wife’s home far away..

 It took extreme external family intervention to convince them to show up for the wedding and that the cut would come afterwards.
 They agreed though half-heartedly.